ibm-cloud-docs/AnalyticsEngine/whitelisting-access.md

   `<action>` is idempotent.
 If the same `<ip_range>` is specified more than once, it is added or deleted only once.
 Similarly. if  delete is invoked with an `<ip_range>` that doesn't exist in the current whitelist, it ìs  ignored.

   To remove all of the whitelisted IPs to the cluster, you need to invoke the `delete` action with all the `<ip_ranges>` that you added.
-To get the current whitelist, refer to [Retrieving the current whitelisted IP ranges](#retrieve-whitelist-IP-range)
+To get the current whitelist, refer to [Retrieving the current whitelisted IP ranges](#retrieve-whitelist-IP-range).

 A successful response of the private_endpoint_whitelist  API  endpoint is an updated list of the whitelisted `ip_ranges` in this format:
 ```